 Finally, there’s flavor.
 It’s a subjective measure, I know—but as someone who’s tasted dozens (if not hundreds) of olive oils in my lifetime, I can tell you that crushed oil pops in a way that that most infused oils don’t.
 It’s richer, more intense, and just a flat-out better taste experience.

 Don’t believe me?
-Take a head-to-head taste test, and you’ll see exactly what I’m talking about!
+Take a head-to-head taste test, our flavored olive oils vs any other type and you’ll see exactly what I’m talking about!

 Things You Won’t Find on Crushed Olive Oil Labels